AugustMk/ChainReact/README.md

 Group name: Chain Reaction

-Group members: [Insert group members’ full names]
+Group members: [Michael Goosen, Mlibatisi Mamba, ]

 Group mentor: [Insert your group mentor, if you have one (not mandatory)]

-Project title: [Insert a title for your project ]
+Project title: [ChainReact ]

 Project page: [Insert the GitHub web address of your shared repository]